 The viewing of Antarctica is out, not down, from the aircraft so excellent viewing can still be achieved from this section.

-When over Antarctica we fly at approximately 10,000 feet above sea level, which brings us within 2,000 feet of the highest ground.
+When over Antarctica we fly at approximately 10,000 feet or 2,000 feet above the highest ground within 100 nautical miles.
 This altitude provides excellent viewing while still respecting the wildlife habitats at sea level.

 As most Antarctic wildlife lives at sea level, 10,000 feet below the aircraft, we cannot see them in any detail.
 We fly at this altitude to protect the various species.
 To experience the wonders of Antarctic wildlife, you would need to join a cruise, which Croydon Travel can assist you with.